uc-cdis/gen3-user-doc/docs/user-guide/data-access.md

 * an IP associated with your new VM

 * * *
 ## 2. SSH to Virtual Machine: config
+* * *

 <h3>How will I access the Login Node and my Virtual Machine (VM)?</h3>

 Gen3 Commons users will login to the Virtual Private Cloud (VPC) headnode, then hop over to their analysis VM.
-For more information on the VPC, visit: https://www.synapse.org/#!Synapse:syn8011461/wiki/414186
+For more information on the [VPC architecture](../appendices/architecture/)
-&nbsp;

 In your [welcome email](https://cgmeyer.github.io/gen3-user-doc/Data%20Access/1sendcred.html) you received your username and your vm.
 In order to access your VM, you first must access the VPC login node.
 This configuration helps ensure the security of the BloodPAC commons by having your VM in a private subnet.
 Using the credentials from your welcome email this can be done in the following order: